coderofsalvation/functorize/README.md

     functorize( your_array_or_object, { ... } )

-> NOTE: this leaves the original array_or_object untouched
+> NOTE: this leaves the original array_or_object untouched (unlike ES6 spread, Object.assign)

 # Smart arrays and object-wrapping